smart-classic/SMARTFramework-ios/README.md

 -------------------

 ### Instantiating a server handle ###

 Make your app delegate (or some other class) the server delegate and instantiate a `SMServer` object:

 	SMServer *smart = [SMServer serverWithDelegate:<# your server delegate #>];

 Make sure you implement the required delegate methods in your server delegate!
-This **smart** instance is now your connection to the SMART container.
+This **smart** instance is now your handle to the SMART container.

 ### Selecting a record ###